mattbber/LBXconsulting-project/README.md

 # Report

-This report serves as a comprhensive insghts from our analysis was written and marked by the university, detailing the analytics problem, our solution, our technical development throughout the project and our effective teamwork.
+This report serves as a succinct version of our comprehensive insghts from our analysis, which was written by us and marked by the university, detailing the analytics problem, our solution, our technical development throughout the project and our effective teamwork.

 # Presentation